Santiso-Group/despasito/docs/faqs.rst

 :math:`\epsilon^{Sim} = S^2\epsilon^{EOS}`

 Testing this relationship with simulations showed approximate agreement.
-Although is established that the shape factor characterizes the extent to which a group contributes toward the thermo-physical properties of a chain, it also provides a link to the geometry.
+Although it is established that the shape factor characterizes the extent to which a group contributes toward the thermo-physical properties of a chain, it also provides a link to the geometry.
 This factor is needed for the EOS to properly represent a molecule's surface area and volume, otherwise this group contribution method suffers from unrealistic representations.